For Sale By Owner: Should You Try It?

 Potential Challenges of For Sale By Owner

 Listing a home as FSBO is challenging.
 Real estate agents work full time, often putting in overtime hours on weekends and evenings to help clients stage, list, market, and sell their homes.
-When you choose to sell your home yourself, you have to take over all the tasks of the agent, putting in as many hours as the agent would and more.
+When you choose to sell your home without an agent, you have to take over all the tasks of the agent, putting in as many hours as the agent would and more.

 Each step of the FSBO process will have a learning curve for the novice seller, which means that you'll spend a longer amount of time to complete essential tasks than an agent would need.

-If you don't want to pay the 3% commission but still want agent support, you may consider listing for 1% with a SimpleShowing Agent.
-Otherwise, keep reading to learn more the challenges and ways to get started with FSBO.
+If you don’t want to pay the 3% commission but still want agent support, you may consider a low commission broker like SimpleShowing.

 Some of the challenges of listing your home as FSBO include: